crickett-hpe/hpc-ai-envs/examples/language-modeling/llama31_8b/README.md

 ```
 If successful, this build will create the docker image: `localhost/cray/ngc-<version>-py3-pt-hpc:<tag>`

-Update the Dockerfile with newly created NGC Pytorch image as a base image.
+Update the Dockerfile with the newly created NGC Pytorch image as the base image.

 ```bash
 diff --git a/HPE/benchmarks/llama3_8b/implementations/nemo-x86_64/Dockerfile b/HPE/benchmarks/llama3_8b/implementations/nemo-x86_64/Dockerfile